vitejs/vite/docs/config/index.md

 ### build.minify

 - **Type:** `boolean | 'terser' | 'esbuild'`
-- **Default:** `'terser'`
+- **Default:** `'esbuild'`

   Set to `false` to disable minification, or specify the minifier to use.
-The default is [Terser](https://github.com/terser/terser) which is slower but produces smaller bundles in most cases.
-Esbuild minification is significantly faster but will result in slightly larger bundles.
+The default is [Esbuild](https://github.com/evanw/esbuild) which is 20 ~ 40x faster than terser and only 1 ~ 2% worse compression.
+[Benchmarks](https://github.com/privatenumber/minification-benchmarks)

 ### build.terserOptions